GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 }
 ```

-### Poll the Query Status
+### Get the query status and results

-To retrieve the query, you need to present the `executionId` to the Usage API with the following command:
+To retrieve the query, execute the following command to send the `executionId` value to the Usage API:

 ```bash
 gc usage query results get 7157a113-2751-4e38-85c4-c386cb9e22a4
 ```

-If the query is not yet complete, you will get back a JSON payload indicating the query is `Running`:
+If the query is not yet complete, the API returns the following JSON payload, indicating the query is in the `Running` status:

 ```json
 {